Kungsbacka/Grouper/README.md

 operator's machine and build and validate documents entirely offline, before anything reaches the server.

-One project is a placeholder: `CompileTarget` is a `Main` that returns 0.
-It exists purely as a publish target — `dotnet publish --self-contained` against it produces the .NET runtime plus the `GrouperLib.Core.dll` and `GrouperLib.Language.dll` set that ships in `PSGrouper/lib`.

 ### The Grouper document

 Defined by [GrouperDocument.cs](GrouperLib/GrouperLib.Core/GrouperDocument.cs):